aetperf/aetperf.github.io/_posts/2022-12-21-Dijkstra-s-algorithm-in-Cython-part-1-3.md

 ### A Visualization of the algorithm

 The following animated gif has been made in two steps.
 Some `printf` statements have been added to the above code to print the vertex indices (added to and removed from the heap) at each step of the iteration.
-Then using this "trace" text file and the vertex coordinates, some figure have been generated every 1000 steps.
+Then using this "trace" text file and the vertex coordinates, some figures have been generated every 1000 steps.
 Vertices in the heap are colored in red while those that have been scanned are in blue.

 <p align="center">
   <img width="300" src="/img/2022-12-21_01/NY_movie_01_small.gif" alt="Dijkstra">
 </p>
 <center><i>Animation of Dijkstra's algorithm applied to the New York road network</i></center>

+\
+\
 This New York network has 3730100 edges and 264346 vertices.
 It is interesting to observe that in this second approach, the heap size remains relatively small compared to the number of vertices.

 <p align="center">